chriskrycho/v5.chriskrycho.com/site/notes/2025/01/Working Effectively Instead of Productivity.md

 [structure]: https://v5.chriskrycho.com/notes/structure-for-personal-reviews/

 I made this change in my speech and writing a few years ago.
 I have grown troubled by the notion of “productivity”.
-My value and yours is not in what we produce, but in what we *are*: people with intrinsic value because made in the image of God.
+My value and yours is not in what we produce, but in what we *are*: people with intrinsic value because we are made in the image of God.
 Thus, productivity <i>per se</i> is not my main goal for the work I do.
 Of course I want to “produce” something in the sense of actually doing work that matters to other people.
 That is not the same as treating production—output—as the primary measure of my work, though.

 I have found it helpful to think instead in terms of *faithfulness*: How well do I do the work in front of me, whatever that work may be?
 And thus, when I am thinking about how to improve the way I do my work, I want to think of being *effective* in the work I do.
 That work may or may not be generative or creative (words I like much better than “productive” anyway), but in the interest of faithfulness, I want to do that work as effectively as I can.